 Because cortisol affects testosterone in this way, chronically high levels of cortisol is one of the last things you want as an athlete.
 And that’s why monitoring your cortisol levels is a very good idea: by detecting chronically elevated cortisol levels early enough, you can make training adjustments before your athletic performance abilities take a serious nosedive.

 Specifically, chronically elevated cortisol levels can indicate that you’re overreaching: your training volume and/or intensity is too high, taxing your body’s ability to recover (check for elevated cortisol levels with a cortisol test Everlywell offers).
 Overreaching can decrease you aerobic fitness level (in terms of maximum oxygen uptake, or VO2 max) , but the good news is that you can typically recover from overreaching in just a few days .

 Chronically elevated cortisol levels can indicate that you’re overreaching: your training volume and/or intensity is too high, taxing your body’s ability to recover.

-Also note that if you have a cortisol hormonal imbalance and your cortisol levels are constantly too high, you might find it difficult to increase – or maintain – your muscle mass .
+Also note that if you have a cortisol hormonal imbalance and your cortisol levels are constantly too high, you might find it difficult to increase – or maintain – your lean muscle mass .
 Plus, it might be harder for your body to recover after various kinds of training, such as resistance training.